Hrea-V/lab-java-add-and-update/README.md

 6. **Write a short answer in README.md**.
 In your `README.md`, write a short answer to the following questions:

    - Did you use the same type of route to update patient information as to update an employee's department?
-   - no
    - Why did you choose the selected strategy?
-   - short and simple way
    - What are the advantages and disadvantages of the strategies you chose for creating these routes?
-   - easy of use
    - What is the cost-benefit between using `PUT` and `PATCH`?
-   - `PUT` can be use to add new information, while the `PATCH` can be use to update the information. depending on the work to be done, its better to use `PUT`. as using `PATCH` will be overwriting information.

 <br>